leddoo/kibi/main.md

     - allocation:
         - concurrent garbage collector (like go).
         - paged size class heap (like mimalloc/tcmalloc).
+    - `Map(K, V)` to enable static opts for map-like tables.
+        - if used for opts, check with `Table.is_map` at start of fn.

 - cool stuff:
     - interruptible jump.